 - Army NCO Sword, USMC Officer Sword, Air Force Sword, and academy swords (West Point, or Army Academy) – above measurement minus 2 inches.

-- If you are within a 1/2-inch of a sword size: we generally recommend rounding up to the nearest size.
+- If you are within a 1/2-inch of a sword size: round up to the nearest size.

-- If you are within 1-inch of a sword size: we generally recommend rounding down to the nearest size.
+- If you are within 1-inch of a sword size: round down to the nearest size.